orblivion/ntfy/.sandstorm/README_DETAILS.md

     * List them under Validate so we can keep testing them.
     * List them in description.md - useful for people considering using it
     * Watch the database.
 See if it sees notifications for those apps.
+        * Try subscribing to the up* (unifiedpush) topics as if they're normal topics, while I'm at it.
+What shows up?
 * Security
     * Make sure I can't somehow get the offer template via the API.
 Try opening it in a browser to see.
         * Don't forget that we're not calling Sandstorm at the root URL.
 Does that matter though?